 Instead, narrow it down.

-Create a course on how to train an adult rescue dog.
-Or how to house train a puppy when you've got a full-time job.
-Or how to potty train a older dog with a bell.
+Create a course on how to train an adult rescue dog, how to house train a puppy when you’ve got a full-time job, or how to potty train an older dog with a bell.

-All of those topics are more narrow and help solve a specific pain point, which is what people are most likely to be looking for.
+All of those topics are more narrow and help solve a specific pain point.

-An online course should be a shortcut to an outcome, and you're better off if that outcome is a tangible change your audience will be able to notice.
-Sure, it'd be great to make them an expert on all things dog training, but if you're instead giving them a focused course that will help them leash train their rescue dog in five weeks, that single improvement will be more valuable to them than a vague overview.
+A good online course idea is a shortcut to an outcome.
+And you’re better off if that outcome is a tangible change.
+Sure, it’d be great to make your students an expert on all things dog training.
+However, if you give them a focused course that will help them leash train their rescue dog in five weeks, that single improvement will be more valuable to them than a vague overview.

-In other words, don't make your audience wade through a bunch of information that isn't relevant to them or their struggles to get to the good stuff.
+In other words: Don’t make your audience wade through a bunch of information that isn’t relevant to them.

 When we talked to Joseph Michael, he mentioned going “four deep” with your online course idea.
 This means you should really narrow down your niche and hone in on a very specific pain point.

 To stick with our dog training example, going four deep might look a little something like this:

 Dog training: This is your niche, but shouldn’t be your course topic.
 It’s too broad!